industrial-optimization-group/desdeo-emo/docs/creating_models_example.md

 # x = list of variable names, y = list of objectives
 dataset, x, y = test_prob.create_training_data(samples=500)
 ```
-Or you can import a data set, here an example data set for [ZDT1](https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_multi-objective_optimization) problem with 30 variables and 1000 samples is used:
+Or you can import a data set, here an example data set for [ZDT1](https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_multi-objective_optimization) problem with 30 variables and 1000 samples is used.
+The DataProblem class requires the names of the variables and objectives as lists.
+If your data set does not contain them in the header, you will have to create them yourself.
 ```
 dataset = pd.read_excel("ZDT1_1000.xls", header=0)
 x = dataset.columns[0:30].tolist()
+# x = ['x1', 'x2', 'x3', ...]
 y = dataset.columns[30:].tolist()
+# y = ['f1', 'f2']
 ```
 After you have the data, create the DataProblem class and pass the data, variables and objectives.
 ```